inlivedev/inlive-website/content/docs/tutorial/app-with-whip/index.md

 ## Run the app
 Now we have everything we need.
 We just need to open the web app, allow the browser to access the camera and microphone, and click the button to go live.
 You can see the live stream in the video element and you can also open the link to watch the live stream in a new tab.

+## Conclusion
-We put together the example code above in CodePen.
-You can see the example [here](https://codepen.io/eyevinn-technology/pen/abJjJZq).
+We put together the example code above in our [Github repository](https://github.com/inlivedev/inlivedev.github.io/tree/main/examples/whip-webrtc-dash-hls).
+You can clone the repository and run the app in your local machine.